-The Global Education Office (GEO) is committed to preparing global citizens by providing innovative and high quality international learning experiences that build on Vanderbilt University’s commitment to academic excellence, global engagement and community service.
+The Global Education Office (GEO) is committed to preparing global citizens by providing innovative and high quality international learning experiences that build on Vanderbilt University's commitment to academic excellence, global engagement and community service.
+Learn more about all aspects of Vanderbilt's global engagement at the Global VU website.

 Location & Hours

-The Global Education is located in the International Suite (Suite 103) of the Student Life Center and is open Monday through Friday, 8:00 a.m. to 5:00 p.m., Central Daylight Time.
+The Global Education is located in the International Suite (Suite 103) of the Student Life Center and is open Monday through Friday, 8:00 a.m. to 5:00 p.m., Central Daylight Time. *Through summer 2021, the Global Education Office is closed, and all staff are working remotely.

 Arik is the Director of the Global Education Office.
 He holds a master’s degree in anthropology from Vanderbilt and a bachelor’s in English literature from Macalester College.
 He has done archaeological fieldwork in Bolivia, Guatemala, and Belize, and previously has done editorial work both inside and outside academia.
 Arik has been with the Global Education Office since 2010.